domeengine/dome/README.md

 DOME currently depends on a few libraries to achieve it's functions.

 - Wren (included in the project repo already)
-- SDL2 (version 2.0.12 or newer.
+- SDL2 (version 2.26.3.
 If you install this from source, you'll want to build shared/dynamic libraries.)
 - utf8.h
 - stb_image
 - stb_image_write